 I nodded and followed him up the stairs.
-I expected we’d return to his study, but he surprised me by leading me all the way to his chambers.
-He shut the door of his sitting room behind us and set his candelabra on the desk.
-Several empty bottles already sat upon it, and I wondered why the maid who saw to his rooms hadn’t swept them away earlier.
-A lapse like this would land her in the bad graces of our housekeeper.
+I expected him to return to his study, but he surprised me by leading me all the way to his chambers.
+He shut the door of his sitting room behind us and set his candelabra on the desk, carefully, because there was little space for it between all the empty bottles that crowded its surface.
+Why hadn’t the maid who saw to his rooms cleared them away earlier?
+A lapse like this would bring the wrath of our housekeeper down on her head.

 John scooped up the bottles and carried them to the sitting room door, where he crouched down and placed them in a row on the floor right in front of it.

 “An old trick my friend the spy taught me.
 If anyone attempts to open this, the resulting racket will alert us to their presence.”